tripleee/SmokeDetector-wiki/Outreach-Template.md

  - Vote to delete them;
  - Downvote them.

-Flagging these posts gets them removed in the quickest way possible; it puts the tools for doing it in the hands of a majority of the community rather than just those with the VTD privilege; and as an added benefit it feeds the user to SpamRam, Stack Exchange's native spam-blocking mechanism.
+Flagging these posts gets them removed in the quickest way possible; it puts the tools for doing it in the hands of a majority of the community rather than just those with the vote-to-delete privilege; and as an added benefit it feeds the user to SpamRam, Stack Exchange's native spam-blocking mechanism.
 Editing, voting to delete, or downvoting the posts all reduce the visibility of the spam/abuse, which means it takes longer for the post to accumulate the required flags (6) to get rid of it.

 I suggest that, as a community, we follow that policy as closely as is practicable.